code-is-the-easy-part/code-is-the-easy-part.github.io/_posts/2014-03-04-configuration.md

 title: Configuration
 ---

-This post will talk about how to configure code.
 Just about any code that is deployed or shared needs to be configured.
-There are many different forms this configuration can take, I will attempt to cover the best practices for configuration.
+This post will discuss configuration best practices.

 First Things
 --------------------------------------------------------------------------------
 There are two main considerations when thinking about configuration:

-1. Where to store it
+* Where to store it
-1. What format
+* What format

 ### Where to Store Configuration Data